slashid/javascript/.changeset/gold-berries-attack.md

 "@slashid/react": patch
 ---

-Add sans-serif font as a fallback
+Use sans-serif as a default font